Tolkien and race: Polycultural Middle-earth

 Gollum's perspective is absurd, Straubhaar says, and cannot be taken as an authority on Tolkien's opinion; Straubhaar finds Gamgee's response "harder to find fault with".
-Fimi says that, in the same scene, Tolkien is "far from demonising the enemy or dehumanising the 'other'".
+Fimi says that, in the same scene, Tolkien is "far from demonising the enemy or dehumanising the 'other.

 Dwarves and antisemitism

 Tolkien scholars have debated the relationship of Dwarves to Jews.
 Tolkien stated that he thought of his Dwarves as reminiscent of "the Jews", and that the Dwarves' words were "constructed to be Semitic".
 Zak Cramer documents in Mallorn the evidence for Jewish influence in Tolkien's Middle-earth writings.
-He comments that words like "Adunaic" and "Rohirrim", and the structure of the Dwarvish language Khuzdul are all evidently "Hebraic".
+He comments that words like "Adûnaic" and "Rohirrim", and the structure of the Dwarvish language Khuzdul, are all evidently "Hebraic".
 Some commentators draw parallels between the Dwarves as a diasporic people yearning for an ancestral homeland and Zionism.

 Tolkien's portrayal of Dwarves raises the question, examined by Rebecca Brackmann in Mythlore, of whether there was an element of antisemitism, however deeply buried, in Tolkien's account of the Dwarves, inherited from English attitudes of his time.
 Brackmann notes that Tolkien attempted to work through the issue in his Middle-earth writings.
 Stuart notes Tolkien's phrase about the Jews, "that gifted people", and discusses the evidence for and against his having antisemitic views.